ObserveRTC/client-monitor-js/docs/main.md

  * `CpuPerformanceDetector` is a built-in detector that monitors the CPU performance of the client.
 It detects when the CPU is overloaded or under stress, potentially affecting the performance of the WebRTC session.
  * `FreezedVideoTrackDetector` is a built-in detector that identifies when an inbound video track freezes, meaning the video feed stops updating.
 It is attached to an `InboundTrackMonitor` and helps detect issues with video transmission.
  * `LongPcConnectionEstablishmentDetector` is a built-in detector that identifies when a peer connection takes too long to establish.
 It helps detect connection issues that result in delays in establishing a connection.
- * `StuckedInboundTrackDetector` is a built-in detector that identifies when an inbound track (audio or video) becomes stuck, meaning it stops transmitting data or becomes unresponsive.
+ * `DryInboundTrackDetector` is a built-in detector that identifies when an inbound track (audio or video) does not flow any data from the moment it's activated.
 It is attached to an `InboundTrackMonitor` and helps detect issues with track transmission.
+ * `DryOutboundTrackDetector` is a built-in detector that identifies when an outbound track (audio or video) does not flow any data from the moment it's activated.
+It is attached to an `OutboundTrackMonitor` and helps detect issues with track transmission.
+  * `PlayoutDiscrepancyDetector` is a built-in detector that identifies when there is a discrepancy between the received and rendered media playouts.
+It is attached to a `MediaPlayoutMonitor` and helps detect issues with media playout synchronization.

 ### Adding / Removing Custom Detectors